DesislavPavlov/Lexica-Botania/README.md

 ## 📄 License

 This project is licensed under the **MIT License** — free to use, modify, and distribute with attribution.
+***Note: The name "Lexica Botania" and icon are inspired by the Botania Minecraft mod.
+They are not licensed under MIT and belong to their respective creators.***

 ---